Everest Base Camp Trek 14 Days

 • Day02

-In Kathmandu with optional sightseeing tour and preparation for the trek.
+Kathmandu optional sightseeing tour and trek preparation

 • Day03